A Guide to Boa Vista with the best things to do and the best beaches and hotels in Boa Vista, Cape Verde

 Interspersed with sparse vegetation and black volcanic rocks, the dunes create a surreal landscape.

-The unearthly feel is amplified by the lack of any artificial sounds.
-No doubt, this is the place to visit to restore your energy or meditate!
+The unearthly feel is amplified by the lack of any artificial sounds, and no doubt, this is the place to visit to restore your energy or meditate!

-The Viana Desert is part of any Boa Vista island tour.
+The Viana Desert is part of any Boa Vista island tour as it’s one of the top things to do in Boa Vista!

 8. Explore Rabil Oasis